 Virgo (“the virgin”) is the largest of the zodiac constellations, and the second-largest constellation overall in the night sky, after Hydra.
-It contains the beautiful blue giant star, Spica, that is the 15th brightest star in the sky, and together with Denebola in Leo, and Arcturus in Bootes forms the asterism of stars called the Spring Triangle.
+It contains the beautiful blue giant star, Spica, which is the 15th brightest star in the sky, and together with Denebola in Leo, and Arcturus in Bootes forms the asterism of stars called the Spring Triangle.
 The ancient constellation of Virgo has roots dating back to Sumer during the third millenia BC, and in 1000 BC was recorded in the Babylonian Mul.Apin astronomical tablets as “The Furrow”, in honor of the goddess of grain.
 The constellation has continued to be associated with fertility and agriculture, and its brightest star, Spica, means “ear of grain” in Latin.

 Represents: Harvest Goddess